• The Crypto Fire

 • Users can adjust gas fees to prioritize transactions, but lower fees risk delays or failed trades.

-To mitigate high fees, users often turn to layer-2 solutions like Arbitrum or Polygon, which offer faster transactions at reduced costs.
+To mitigate high fees, users often turn to layer-2 crypto trading platforms like Arbitrum or Polygon, which offer faster transactions at reduced costs.

 VI.
 Making the Right Choice